 When to report a crash

-This report is not designed to replace law enforcement investigations when needed in certain crashes.
-If you believe law enforcement should be involved in your crash, please contact your local law enforcement agency for assistance.
 If law enforcement is called to the crash, then law enforcement may complete the report.
-If law enforcement does not file the report and the crash occurred in 2017, you will need to complete the Wisconsin Driver Report of Crash DT4002.
+If law enforcement does not file the report, you will need to complete the Wisconsin Driver Report of Crash DT4002.

 Per Wisconsin Statute 346.70(1), any crash within the State of Wisconsin must be reported when it results in: